spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 - `metadata.language` defines the language of the source files in the corpus.
 This should be an ISO 639-3 code.
 If not specified it defaults to `swe`.
 Run `sparv languages` to list the supported languages along with their language codes.

-- `metadata.language_subtype` is an optional field containing the language subtype of source files (if applicable).
-Run `sparv languages` to list the supported subtypes for each language.
+- `metadata.variety` is an optional field containing the language variety of source files (if applicable).
+Run `sparv languages` to list the supported varieties for each language.

 - `metadata.description` is an optional description for the corpus.
 It may consist of multiple lines.
 This option is split into two fields, `eng` and `swe` for defining a name in English and in Swedish.